Zeryfia/JS-Game-Project/README.md

 ## Overview

 The Rock Paper Scissors Battle game is a console-based JavaScript game where the player battles against an evil AI by choosing between rock, paper, or scissors.
 The game consists of a series of rounds, where the player and the AI make their selections, and the winner of each round is determined based on the classic rules of Rock Paper Scissors.
-The game continues until one side wins the best-of-five rounds.
+The game continues until one side wins the best-of-five rounds

 ## Features